 The goal of this series of articles is ensure that we, as Allāh’s servants, do not fall prey to the traps of Shayṭān and commit the greatest crime against Allāh possible: shirk.

 In writing these articles, I will approach the topic first by tackling the major evidences and proofs adduced by this narrative, and then I will present the orthodox position of Ahlu’l-Sunnah on this topic.
 The reason why I have decided to approach it in this way is because the position of Ahlu’l-Sunnah is actually very simple, it is easy to conceptualise, easy to understand, and because it agrees with the fiṭra, easy to accept.
-The Qubūrī narrative, on the other hand, is convoluted.
+The narrative in question, on the other hand, is convoluted.
 Standing at odds to the fiṭra as it does, it requires a degree of indoctrination before a person can accept it.
-After having navigated through the tortuous mess of the Qubūrī narrative, the reader will be accorded the opportunity of contrasting this with the clarity presented by Ahlu’l-Sunnah and their methodical approach.
-He will be able to compare the weakness of Qubūrī logic to the strength of Ahlu’l-Sunnah’s reasoning.
+After having navigated through the evidences presented by this narrative, the reader will be accorded the opportunity of contrasting this with the clarity presented by Ahlu’l-Sunnah and their methodical approach.

 There are three terms that I will be using consistently throughout these articles: